petaki/inertia-go/README.md

 - `WithOnceProp` and `WithOnce` props are excluded by the `X-Inertia-Except-Once-Props` header.
 - Except-once is ignored when a partial reload explicitly requests the prop.
 - `WithRescuedDeferredProp` omits the prop and adds its key to `rescuedProps` on error.
-- `WithScrollProp` adds scroll metadata to the page response for infinite scroll support.
+- `WithScrollProp` adds scroll metadata, pair it with a merge or prepend prop.
 - `WithErrorProp` errors are merged with any inline `errors` map passed to `Render`.

 ## Page Settings